Wellington’s transport choices involve 5 crucial outcomes; and the main arguments for changing the present system boil down to 3 factors...

 Once these 3 factors persuade you a change is needed, there are 2 more crucial points about implementing that change: DELAY and COST.

-- CHEAPER versus EXPENSIVE: if you really want cheaper, then you could stick with Buses, or go for Trackless Trams.
-In a way, Trackless Trams are an offshoot of trolleybuses, which were dumped prematurely by Wellington in recent years before relevant technology had matured (the Wrightspeed debacle).
-Now Wellington already has a forerunner of the new type of trackless tram, in the form of some battery-powered buses that are topped up periodically at charging stations instead of relying on overhead cables.
+- CHEAPER versus EXPENSIVE: if you really want cheaper, then you could stick with Buses, or go for Trackless Trams/Bendy Buses.
+In a way, these last are an offshoot of trolleybuses, which were dumped prematurely by Wellington in recent years before relevant technology had matured (the Wrightspeed debacle).
+Now Wellington already has a forerunner of trackless trams, in the form of some battery-powered buses that are topped up periodically at charging stations instead of relying on overhead cables; and in 2024 Bendy Buses were tested.
 Don’t ask us why these interim decisions were taken.

 - But read on, about unthinking rejection of the 3 S-factors by choosing “cheaper” (or “prettier”).

 - Let’s be honest about our value judgments.
-By all means espouse Trams, Trackless Trams or continue with Buses, but know that by choosing low implementation cost you may be wrong about overall cost, and may be sacrificing the main reasons for change: wanting transport to be SAFER, SURER, & SWIFTER.
+By all means espouse Trams, Trackless Trams or continue with Buses, but know that by choosing lower implementation cost you may be wrong about overall ongoing costs, and may be sacrificing the main reasons for change: wanting transport to be SAFER, SURER, & SWIFTER.

-SUSPENSION MONORAIL versus TRAMS [so-called ‘LIGHT RAIL’]: Yes, both are more expensive up-front than buses & trackless trams (though don’t forget downstream opportunity costs and maintenance).
-Wellington authorities have a poor record of “cost savings” on utilities such as sewerage and water.
-The costs don’t end once a public utility has been installed!
+SUSPENSION MONORAIL versus TRAMS [so-called ‘LIGHT RAIL’]: Yes, both of these are more expensive up-front than buses & trackless trams.
+But don’t forget downstream opportunity costs and maintenance.
+Wellington authorities have a poor record of “cost savings” on maintenance of utilities such as sewerage and water.
+The costs don’t end once a public utility has been installed.

 Then there is the matter of DELAY: Proposals for Trams from LGWM and FIT involve very long-term projects.
-LGWM talks of Stage 1 and Stage 2.
-Stage 1 (airport proposal) would only get as far as from Railway Station to the Zoo in Newtown, and included 1 or 2 “cut-and-cover” tunnels.
-It is likely the newer Island Bay plan would follow a similar two stages.
-Completion of Stage 1 seems to offer no advantage for travellers to Eastern Suburbs & airport (or to Island Bay), yet seems to be achievable no earlier than 2030, because of the major roadworks and tracklaying involved, including rerouting underground pipes.
-On that sort of timetable, and with such lack of early gains, it might stall before Stage 2 even begins - by which time we would be committed to Stage 2.
-Stage 2 (airport plan) would have been completion of a major tunnel and then tracks across Kilbirnie to Miramar (supposedly via digging up the bottlenecks of Cobham drive & the Cutting) and thence to the airport.
+LGWM talked of Stage 1 and Stage 2.
+Stage 1 (airport proposal) was to get only as far as from Railway Station to the Zoo in Newtown, and included 1 or 2 “cut-and-cover” tunnels.
+It is likely the later Island Bay proposal was to follow a similar two stages.
+Completion of Stage 1 seemed to offer no advantage for travelers to Eastern Suburbs & airport (or to Island Bay), yet seemed achievable no earlier than 2030, because of the major roadworks and tracklaying involved, including rerouting underground pipes.
+On that sort of timetable, and with such lack of early gains, it might have stalled before Stage 2 even began - by which time we would have been committed to Stage 2.
+Stage 2 (airport plan) would have been completion of a major tunnel and then tracks across Kilbirnie to Miramar (supposedly via digging up the bottlenecks of Cobham drive & the Miramar Cutting) and thence to the airport.
 The FIT proposal was also a tram concept, with slightly different route, and also including THREE new tunnels (one under the airport itself)!
-Not only would this be incredibly costly, but it too would be stretched over a decade or more.
+Not only was this likely to be incredibly costly, but it too would have stretched over a decade or more.

 These various costly problems seem to have persuaded LGWM not to pursue the airport route at all.
-Instead, they now propose tram tracks through to Island Bay (a route with no viable alternatives for other traffic - very reminiscent of the problem that had faced Wuppertal in 1900).
-We have already seen fierce opposition from Island Bay residents to the way a cycleway has restricted traffic and parking for local shops.
+Instead, they changed tack to proposing tram tracks through to Island Bay (a route with no viable alternatives for other traffic - very reminiscent of the problem that had faced Wuppertal in 1900).
+There had already been fierce opposition from Island Bay residents to the way a cycleway had restricted traffic and parking for local shops.

 - COST AGAIN: Don’t imagine that by choosing ‘Light Rail’ you are choosing the less costly of these two options.
 See our pages about COSTS (& HERE too).